enidrapp105/parp/README.md

 I also referenced @chrisrouck on Youtube for the visualizer so go check him out at https://www.youtube.com/@chrisrouck

-this currently only plays/records 32-bit encoded raw audio with a sample rate of 44100Hz
+This currently only plays/records 32-bit encoded raw audio with a sample rate of 44100Hz

 ## To run:
 clone the repository install dependencies: